clarkritchie/clarkritchie/README.md

 ### 🗒️ Gists -- Code Snippets, Scripts, Other Notes

 - Shell script to [delete old branches](https://gist.github.com/clarkritchie/6be7d3d8fec96901002b01df2eaafb6e)
+- Sort a [1Password Note](https://gist.github.com/clarkritchie/1e223f3cd3657cd00722be52f4249c1a) from the command line, uses the 1Password CLI
+- I made this Python script to [read Secure Notes from 1Password and push to GitHub Secrets](https://github.com/clarkritchie/1pw-github-secrets) -- this is very bespoke but is how I once used 1Password Notes as the "source of truth" for env vars which were stored as GitHub secrets (environment, repository or organization) -- this code was originally forked from someone else's project but heavily modified for my needs

 - [Use Python in a GHA step](https://gist.github.com/clarkritchie/a347d3fe9c72f47d9ece95f4dda38536)
 - [Manage Cloudflare records](https://gist.github.com/clarkritchie/f518f5f7a8fb889f9fa9f87e7574cbe4)
 - Cloudflare [maintenance page worker](https://gist.github.com/clarkritchie/31aa63566ac388332cb2a6275a40396d)